-- In the pan add the cooking oil followed by chopped onions, curry leaves and cook it till onions become pink.
+- In the pan add vegetable oil,fennel seeds, chopped onions, and cook it till onions become pink.

-- Add another teaspoon of cooking oil, if the mixture sticks to the bottom of the pan.
+- Add another teaspoon of vegetable oil, if the mixture sticks to the bottom of the pan.

 - Cook if for around 20 minutes in simmer flame.

 - When it is cooked completely, garnish with grated coconut.